-If the well is not circulated well and the hole is not cleaned from cuttings properly, they will gather & settle around the Drill String, usually the Bottom Hole Assembly BHA due to the small clearance between the Bottom Hole Assembly BHA and the hole, which will lead to a stuck probably in the Drill Collar and this stuck will be mainly from inadequate hole cleaning.
-Here, we shall discuss hole cleaning especially in deviated and horizontal wells.
+If the well is not circulated well and the hole is not cleaned from cuttings properly, they will gather & settle around the Drill String, usually the Bottom Hole Assembly BHA, due to the small clearance between the Bottom Hole Assembly BHA and the hole, which will lead to a stuck probably in the Drill Collar and this pipe stuck will be mainly from inadequate hole cleaning.
+Here, we shall discuss hole cleaning, especially in deviated and horizontal wells.

-- The cuttings get accumulated around the Drilling Bit and Stabilizers as seen in below Figure.
+- The cuttings get accumulated around the Drilling Bit and Stabilizers, as seen in the below Figure.

-- With continuing POOH, Pick up weight is continuously increasing as more cutting accumulating around the Bottom Hole Assembly BHA.
+- With continuing POOH, Pick-up weight increases as more cutting accumulates around the Bottom Hole Assembly BHA.

 Annular Velocity Effect In Hole Cleaning

-Annular velocity is the speed of a fluid’s movement in a column called an annulus in wells being drilled with circulating drilling fluid.
+Annular velocity is the speed of a fluid’s movement in an annulus column in wells drilled with circulating drilling fluid.
 It is commonly measured in feet per minute (ft/min) or meters per minute (m/min).
-Annular velocity is often abbreviated as AV, though this is not exclusively so, as AV also refers to apparent viscosity which is calculated from rheometer readings from tests that the mud engineer performs.
+Annular velocity is often abbreviated as AV, though this is not exclusively so, as AV also refers to apparent viscosity calculated from rheometer readings from tests that the mud engineer performs.

 The annular velocity of the drilling fluid depends mainly on pumps output and the clearance it goes through.

-We must agree that the factor of annular velocity is important as it is the factor that helps in transferring the cutting to the surface so as the annular velocity is higher enough to push the cuttings upward, the well will have a good hole cleaning and the annulus will not be loaded with cuttings.
-And as the annular velocity in between the hole and the Drill String is lower, the possibility of the pipe sticking increase.
+We must agree that the factor of annular velocity is important as it is the factor that helps in transferring the cutting to the surface.
+The well will have a good hole cleaning if the annular velocity is higher enough to push the cuttings upward.
+Furthermore, the annulus will not be loaded with cuttings.
+And as the annular velocity in between the hole and the Drill String is lower, the possibility of the pipe sticking increases.
 In other words, the stuck pipe possibility increases in the over-gauge sections.

 An increase in flow rate will result in more efficient cuttings removal under all conditions.
 However, how high a flow rate can be increased may be limited by: